 You can also add soda ash directly to your dye liquid, and it’s pretty quick and easy.

-- Add 1 tsp of soda ash for each cup of dye.
-You will need warm water to dissolve it properly.
+- You will need warm water to dissolve it properly.

 Once it’s mixed you can apply the dye as normal.